Tag

 Views: 398

-12 Best Distros You Should Use, Out of all the operating systems in existence, Linux (also known as GNU/Linux) is the most frowned upon, and there are a few reasons for the same.
-While overall adaptability, support, and user experience remain the most common issues with Linux, OS saturation is also a huge issue.
+12 Best Linux Distros You Should Use, Out of all the operating systems in existence, Linux (also known as GNU/Linux) is the most frowned upon, and there are a few reasons for the same.
+While overall adaptability, software support, and user experience remain the most common issues with Linux, OS saturation is also a huge issue.

 That said, most people involved in Linux treat the overwhelming number of choices as a plus point, as it gives them the ability and flexibility to try out different desktop environments and flavors and, ultimately, settle for what they like the best.
 However, if you haven’t tried Linux yet and want to start using it for whatever reason, here are some of the best Linux distros you should use and get started with.